Unveiling the Unseen: A Comprehensive Survey on Explainable Anomaly Detection in Images and Videos: Explainable 2D Visual Anomaly Detection

 where $x$ is the data sample, $p_\theta(\cdot)$ is the model trained employing in-distribution data and $p_{\theta_0}(\cdot)$ is a background model which captures general background statistics.
 Similarly,~\cite{xiao2020likelihood} addresses the problem that generative models, especially VAEs, are inclined to assign higher likelihoods on some types of OOD samples through defining a new OOD detection score dubbed as Likelihood Regret.
 They show that the Likelihood regret can be viewed as a specific form of log ratio of the likelihood from VAE.
 It is effective in separating anomalies out in that the increase of likelihood by substituting the model configuration with the optimal one for the single sample ought to be comparatively small for normal samples and large for anomalous ones thanks to the fact that the Variational AE is trained well on the normal training data.

 Here

-represents the evidence lower bound, (ELBO), $\phi$ and $\theta$ are the parameters of the encoder and decoder respectively, $\phi^*$ and $\theta^*$ are the network parameters maximizing the population log-likelihood over the training dataset, and $\hat{\tau}(x)$ denotes the optimal parameter maximizing the ELBO of the test input $x$. ~\citep{liu2020towards} also utilizes VAE for anomaly detection, but instead uses a gradient-based attention map generated from the latent space of VAE for anomaly detection and localization in images.
-FastFlow~\citep{yu2021fastflow} employs 2D normalizing flows for efficient and unsupervised anomaly detection and localization, providing explainability through intuitive visualizations of the transformed features for anomaly identification.
-CFLOW-AD~\citep{gudovskiy2022cflow} leverages conditional normalizing flows for unsupervised anomaly detection, offering explainability through the generative model's ability to localize anomalies by contrasting reconstructed normal and anomalous regions, thereby enhancing the interpretability of detection results.
+represents the evidence lower bound, (ELBO), $\phi$ and $\theta$ are the parameters of the encoder and decoder respectively, $\phi^*$ and $\theta^*$ are the network parameters maximizing the population log-likelihood over the training dataset, and $\hat{\tau}(x)$ denotes the optimal parameter maximizing the ELBO of the test input $x$. ~\cite{liu2020towards} also utilizes VAE for anomaly detection, but instead uses a gradient-based attention map generated from the latent space of VAE for anomaly detection and localization in images.
+FastFlow~\cite{yu2021fastflow} employs 2D normalizing flows for efficient and unsupervised anomaly detection and localization, providing explainability through intuitive visualizations of the transformed features for anomaly identification.
+CFLOW-AD~\cite{gudovskiy2022cflow} leverages conditional normalizing flows for unsupervised anomaly detection, offering explainability through the generative model's ability to localize anomalies by contrasting reconstructed normal and anomalous regions, thereby enhancing the interpretability of detection results.
 More recently, diffusion models exhibit superior image generation ability and hence emerge in anomaly detection research.
-For example, AnoDDPM~\citep{wyatt2022anoddpm} proposes a partial diffusion strategy with simplex noise for medical image anomaly detection and localization.~\cite{wolleb2022diffusion} integrates DDPM~\citep{ho2020denoising} with a binary classifier for medical image anomaly segmentation and~\cite{pinaya2022fast} devises a diffusion model for fast brain image anomaly segmentation.
-More recently, DiAD~\citep{he2023diad} develops a framework for detecting anomalies across multiple classes, integrating an autoencoder in pixel space, a semantic-guided network in latent space connected to the denoising network of the diffusion model, and a pre-trained extractor in the feature space, with innovations like spatial-aware feature fusion for enhanced reconstruction accuracy and semantic preservation.
-The critical advantage of the Diffusion Model for explainability is that each step in the forward step and reverse step has a closed from, which enables people to visualize the latent outputs of each step or layer in order to investigate how anomalies are ruled out in the diffusion process and where the model pay more attention.
+For example, AnoDDPM~\cite{wyatt2022anoddpm} proposes a partial diffusion strategy with simplex noise for medical image anomaly detection and localization.~\cite{wolleb2022diffusion} integrates DDPM~\cite{ho2020denoising} with a binary classifier for medical image anomaly segmentation and~\cite{pinaya2022fast} devises a diffusion model for fast brain image anomaly segmentation.
+More recently, DiAD~\cite{he2023diad} develops a framework for detecting anomalies across multiple classes, integrating an autoencoder in pixel space, a semantic-guided network in latent space connected to the denoising network of the diffusion model, and a pre-trained extractor in the feature space, with innovations like spatial-aware feature fusion for enhanced reconstruction accuracy and semantic preservation.
+Further exploration involves reformulating the diffusion process itself to better correct deviations from normality for multi-class unsupervised anomaly detection~\cite{anonymous2025correcting}.
+The critical advantage of the Diffusion Model for explainability is that each step in the forward step and reverse step has a closed form, which enables people to visualize the latent outputs of each step or layer in order to investigate how anomalies are ruled out in the diffusion process and where the model pay more attention.